 CEFGA and Anning-Johnson: A Case Study in the Value of Investing in People

-The willingness of both Construction Ready and Anning-Johnson to give Gregory a chance is paying off for all parties involved.
-And he’s not the only Construction Ready graduate to find success with A-J despite a misguided past.
-Three apprentices in the company’s Carpentry division – Michael McCullough, Ishmael Burden and Derrick Woods – all came through Construction Ready after overcoming challenges as adolescents, and all are thriving.
-Another, Nicholas Holmes, is in lead training and on his way to becoming a foreman.
+The willingness of both Construction Ready and Anning-Johnson to give Michael a chance is paying off for all parties involved.
+And he’s not the only Construction Ready graduate to find success with the company despite a misguided past.
+Several other apprentices came to A-J via Construction Ready after overcoming challenges as adolescents and young adults, and all are thriving.

 CEFGA’s partnership with Anning-Johnson illustrates the redemptive value of investing in people – even, in some cases, those who as younger men and women made poor decisions.
-A-J Operations Administrator Edwin Parra explains:
+Parra explains:

 “As an employer we can teach a lot of skills, but the right attitude is something that has to come from within,” says Parra, who oversees recruiting, hiring and training of field personnel in Atlanta, one of eight A-J locations nationwide.
 “It’s definitely up to the individual having the right attitude and state of mind, that’s what we look for in interviews.
 We look for people who are willing to take control of their own destiny.

-“When you couple that kind of mentality with eager, open-minded employers and a program like CEFGA that wants to help connect all the dots and put that individual in front of the right people, it’s a formula for success.”
+“When you couple that kind of mentality with eager, open-minded employers and a program like Construction Ready that wants to help connect all the dots and put that individual in front of the right people, it’s a formula for success.”

 If an A-J hire continues to show motivation and potential, they may be recommended for one of the company’s in-house training programs – commercial carpentry and drywall finishing.
 An apprentice will be paired with an experienced tradesman.
 Weekly evaluations assist the learning process.
 The employee also can opt for additional union training.

-Similarly, Ishmael Burden decided he wasn’t going to let past decisions ruin his life.
+Ishmael Burden is another A-J hire who decided he wasn’t going to let past decisions ruin his life.
 One of those decisions – a youthful prank gone bad, resulting in an armed robbery charge – had landed him in prison for more than five years.
 But he made the most of the time, studying investment strategies, preparing for the GED and SAT exams, and growing stronger in his Christian faith.

-Now 26, Ishmael graduated from Construction Ready at Build Cobb and is a first-year Carpenter Apprentice – one who “can honestly say I’m happy to go to work,” and who’s mindful of his potential to influence others.
+Ishmael graduated from Construction Ready at Build Cobb, went through the carpenter apprentice program and now works in a lead safety role.
+“I can honestly say I’m happy to go to work,” he says, and he’s mindful of his potential to influence others.

-“I want to inspire people to reach a higher economic class,” he says, “and a higher level of character, a higher level of emotional and social well-being, a higher level of sense of responsibility for themselves and for their community.”
+“I want to inspire people to reach a higher economic class, a higher level of character, a higher level of emotional and social well-being, a higher level of sense of responsibility for themselves and for their community.”

-Derrick Woods has perhaps the most dramatic comeback story of the Construction Ready grads Anning-Johnson has hired.
+Derrick Woods, who graduated from A-J’s carpentry program in December 2019, has perhaps the most dramatic comeback story of the Construction Ready grads the company has hired.
 He served a 20-year prison sentence for a crime he committed at the age of 19, but came out a changed man, determined to find a good job and make the most of his future.

 When he attended Construction Ready at Westside Works, Derrick found a kindred spirit in Nicholas Holmes.
-The latter, a graduate of an earlier Construction Ready class, had accompanied Parra to speak to Derrick’s class.
+The latter, who was named a CEFGA Construction Ready Graduate of the Year in 2019 and has been training to be an A-J foreman, had accompanied Parra to speak to Derrick’s class.
 His story had a familiar ring – years of prison and a decision to take charge of his life – and Derrick immediately “was logged in,” he recalls.

 “After [Parra and Holmes] left, everybody in the class was like, ‘That’s you,’ because they knew my situation.
 They said, ‘You better go to work with A-J.’ They wanted to see me succeed, and that’s the difference between being in a negative crowd and in a positive crowd.